-The Residencia, also often called Tajeta de Residencia (residence card) is a hassle and also costly to get.
+The Residencia, also often called Tarjeta de Residencia (residence card) is a hassle to get.
 However, the 'green document' also obliges you to declare income tax.
 If you don't have earnings, you will not get any written order from the Tenerife "Receiver of revenue" called Hacienda to declare any.
 This means 'playing with fire', which could make you a tax dodger.
 You can never say you didn't know.
 People living in Spain are obliged to inform themselves, always.
 By the way, I eventually found out that the green Residence permit is only temporary and is to be replaced by a proper Tarjeta de Residencia.
 However, you won't get it when your income is too low and or when you don't have a full government medical insurance that entitles you to have a blue card, unless your private health insurance is in par.

 We used to meet at a Cultural reunion in La Paz but, that is closed now.

-Barbara looked further and she told me literally that she found a fantastic solution for socializing and fun with the locals, where her husband is welcome too.
-This so called Centro de dia para Mayores del Puerto de la Cruz (day center for elderly of Puerto Cruz) admitted Barbara and her hubby with open arms.
-Eventually, some members even had custom cloth made for them.
-Why?
-Now they even take part in folk dances.
-Can you imagen?
-It's pleasing Barbara's hubby very much. too.
+Barbara looked further and she told me literally that she found a fantastic solution for fun with the locals, where her husband is welcome too.
+A so-called Centro de dia para Mayores del Puerto de la Cruz (day center for elderly of Puerto Cruz) admitted Barbara and her hubby with open arms.
+Eventually, some members even had custom clothes made for Barbara and her husband.
+Now, both can take part in folk dances.
+It's pleasing Barbara's hubby very much, too.
 So much to the warm and welcoming locals of Tenerife North.
 Sometimes, they all dance in other locations on the island.
 Much fun, indeed...

 Note, the Marina Los Gigantes is popular for Tenerife living...